Allyooop/muskox/method.md

 > INSERT CHART IMAGE

-Like you have likely seen before, that chart is made up of a key, our revenue in a particular year, and a value, the amount we made.
+As you have likely seen before, that chart is made up of a key, our revenue in a particular year, and a value, the amount we made.

+And that is all a key-value pair means.

 Hopefully that has helped a little bit.